katsuokurieita/Masamoon/Tokenomics and Roadmap.md

 ### Incentives

-  - Reflection: Holding the token long-term will result in redistribution awards automatically added to a holder's wallet.
+  - Reflection: Holding the token long-term will result in redistribution rewards automatically added to a holder's wallet.

   - LP acquisition: Selling results in a 10% transfer fee that helps support and stabilize the price of the token.